Daughter of Hel - an Interview with Margitta Wigren

 In Swedish, the word hel literally means ”whole.”
 Hel is a word with ancient roots in Europe, and it can be found in the English words hole, whole, holy, heal, health, hollow and hold (in Swedish hål, hel, helig, heal, hälsa, ihålig, hålla).
 Many of these words have a holistic quality and in ancient times all kinds of holes, caves and tunnels in the earth were considered holy.
 In Norway there are over 4000 place names connected to the word hel.
 In Sweden there are around 3000, and hel can also be found in Denmark, Finland, Austria, Holland and places all throughout Europe.

-One day when Margitta was standing in her kitchen looking out the window at the birch trees outside and thinking about starting a temple, the ground under her feet suddenly began to rumble and a voice said, I am Hel, Goddess of life and death...
+One day when Margitta was standing in her kitchen, looking out the window at the birch trees outside and thinking about starting a temple, the ground under her feet suddenly began to rumble and a voice said, I am Hel, Goddess of life and death...

 “I began to listen,” says Margitta, “and returned to Glastonbury to study with Kathy Jones, where I was introduced to the Wheel of the Year, and given a compass and map to navigate with.
-It took a long time, and at night I received information through my dreams about the Nordic goddesses, and so I began to map out a wheel of my own, piece by piece...”
+It took a long time, and at night I received information in my dreams about the Norse goddesses, and so I began to map out a wheel of my own, piece by piece...”

 “The journey has certainly been interesting!” says Margitta with a laugh.
-Learning about the different aspects of the Goddess, and mapping out her own Wheel of the Year dedicated to the Nordic Goddesses, she placed Hel in the centre of the wheel.
+Learning about the different aspects of the Goddess, and mapping out her own Wheel of the Year dedicated to the Norse Goddesses, she placed Hel in the centre of the wheel.

 She is the cosmic mother with her cloak of stars...